stablekernel/aqueduct/_posts/2016-06-20-getting-started.md

 When an HTTP GET gets routed to a `QuestionController`, a response with status code 200 and body containing a list of questions will be sent.
 By default, the response object - here, `questions` - gets encoded as JSON before being sent.
 (We'll see how to customize that much later.)

-Because responder methods in `HTTPController` must always return a `Response` and must always have `HTTPMethod` metadata, its acceptable to omit the return type to make the method signature more readable:
+Because responder methods in `HTTPController` must always return a `Response` and must always have `HTTPMethod` metadata, its acceptable to omit the return type to make the method signature more easily discernible as a responder method:

 ```dart
 @httpGet getAllQuestions() async {